Naloxone can save students' lives, but not every school has it

 The life-saving substance?
 Naloxone – a nasal spray also sold under the brand name Narcan — that works to reverse the effects of opioids.

-Most often it works to combat fentanyl, a drug that is up to 50 times more potent than heroin.
+Most often it's used to combat fentanyl, a drug that is up to 50 times more potent than heroin.
 The fentanyl crisis around the country has created special challenges for schoolsand is having tragic consequences for young people.

 "Never would I have imagined that students would today have contact with a substance where even just a small bit of a pill could kill you," says Alberto Carvalho, superintendent of the Los Angeles Unified School District.